shobhit-mittra/vsd_pd_workshop/README.md

   >> ###### *The second figure illustrates the metal layer structure as defined in Sky130 PDK.*

   > [!IMPORTANT]
   > The sky130 PDK defines **six metal layers**, the bottomost layer made of *Titanium Nitride* is known as *Local Interconnect Layer*.
 The rest of the five layers are all composed of aluminium.

+  Most routers construct the metal-layer grid using metal tracks.
+Since, the metal-grids are usually large **Divide and Conquer** approach is used that can be explained as under.
+  - Global Routing : In the global route phase of the physical design, simplified routes are used to estimate routing lengths, and the routing estimates are used to determine resistance and capacitance that are needed to compute wire delays.
+  - Final Routing : Uses the global routing guides to implement the actual wiring.
 <br/>

+- Signoff : After routing, comes the final sign-off stage.
+In this stage the final layout can be constructed which undergoes numerous verification that are as under :
+  - Physical Verification
+      - Design Rule Checks (DRC) : making sure that final layout follows the design rules
+      - Layout vs Schematic (LVS) : making sure that the final layout matches the initial gate-level netlist
-- Signoff :
+  - Timing Verification
+      - Static Timing Analysis (STA) : To ensure that the final layout meets the timing constraints and all the paths are properly timed.
 <br/>

 <a id="ol_flow"></a>